Making ideas happen with agile

 How does it work in practice?

 Tasks can be assigned from within an idea’s ‘detailed view’ (which is like a deep dive into that idea or topic), or the task can be added straight into the backlog of the agile board.
 It’s totally backwards compatible, so you can assign tasks and then connect them with ideas later.
-As tasks move through the phases towards completion (for example: non-started, in progress, testing…), the tasks can be dragged and dropped along a board so that a team can see the progression visually.
+As tasks move through the phases towards completion (for example: in progress, completed…), the tasks can be dragged and dropped along a board so that a team can see the progression visually.

 Who is it for?